-Environmental water is managed by a number of water holders in the Murray, including the Commonwealth Environmental Water Holder, The Living Murray, the Victorian Environmental Water Holder and NSW Office of Environment and Heritage.
+Where possible, environmental water will be managed to benefit multiple sites en route, thereby maximising the efficient and effective use of environmental water.
 Environmental water portfolios are coordinated to maximise the effectiveness of water delivery for achieving environmental outcomes.
 For example, the Southern Connected Basin Environmental Watering Committee was established by the Murray-Darling Basin Ministerial Council in October 2014 to coordinate the efficient and effective delivery of all environmental water in the southern-connected Basin.